liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 answer Emilia's question.

 Musica: \[About the eyesore, do I need to explain?
-The half-elf has no chance of winning the Royal Selection itself, and she'll only draw attention to herself in a negative sense.\]
+The half-elf has no chance of winnin' the Royal Selection itself, and she'll only draw attention to herself in a negative sense.\]

 Petra: \[That is just jumping to conclusions.\]

 Musica: \[The studious young lady, to be un-studious only in this one thing, it's truly laughable.
 Miss, you should also know how much the Witch of Envy is feared.
-Moreover, just being able to remind you of her, that is the biggest problem.\]
+Moreover, just bein' able to remind you of her, that's the biggest problem.\]

 Petra: \[Being able to remind…?\]